What Do You Need to Declare When Arriving in New Zealand?

 New Zealand border control has strict rules on what you can bring into the country.
 The majority of restricted or prohibited items are those which pose a biosecurity risk to New Zealand’s fragile and unique environment.
 For this reason, it’s best to be mindful about what you pack in your luggage for New Zealand and know what you need to declare when arriving in New Zealand.

 The article below will go over examples of everything you need to declare when arriving in New Zealand.
-If you are unsure of something you bringing into New Zealand, it doesn’t harm to declare it anyway.
+If you are unsure of something you are bringing into New Zealand, it doesn’t harm to declare it anyway.
 Failure to declare a risk item or falsely declaring an item will incur an instant NZ$400 fine, and either your item being sent for treatment at your expense, treated at the airport at your expense, or destroyed.
 To avoid this situation, take a look at the risk items mentioned in the article below, as well as the Passenger Arrival Card.

 What items you have to declare when arriving in New Zealand